 Upon arrival at the rink our staff will assist you and your companion onto the ice via ramped access.

 For your safety and enjoyment and to ensure that you get the most out of your visit, the sessions available are Monday – Friday, any session.
 For Health & Safety reasons for all concerned, weekend sessions will be limited and subject to availability.

 Where possible please keep your personal belongings to a minimum.
 Any items left behind skate hire or in lockers (if provided) are left at the Owners Risk.
 No bags or rucksacks are allowed on the ice.
 We do not accept responsibility for any items which are left unattended.

 There is a first aid point within the skate exchange area.
 In the unlikely event you or a member of your party should need first aid treatment, please alert a member of staff.
 A first aider will be available to assist as required.
 Please advise a member of staff if you have injured yourself.
 We will need to take some basic details at this time.

 18m x 35m allowing a capacity of 210 skaters per session (1 skater per 3 square meters).

 No refunds will be made unless our management have found it necessary to close the ice rink due to Health & Safety or technical concerns.

 Fun Skate Props For Children

 Fun skate penguins are available for hire directly from the skate fit marquee at a cost of £5 per item.
-They will not be bookable in advance and are hired on a first come first served basis.
+These are bookable in advance and are hired on a first come first served basis.
 Skating props are limited in number and are provided at the management’s discretion and may not be available on certain sessions.
 They are designed for children under 10 years of age as a “fun” item and not an aid to skating.
 A height restriction of up to 120cm applies.